 Swiss Pharma Contract LTD, or Swiss Pharma, a clinical site that the Company used in one of its obesity trials, gave notice to the Company that Swiss Pharma believes it is entitled to receive an additional payment of \$322,776 for services in connection with that clinical trial.
-While the contract between the Company and Swiss Pharma provides for additional payments if certain conditions are met, Swiss Parma has not specified which conditions they believe have been achieved and the Company does not believe that Swiss Pharma is entitled to additional payments and has not accrued any of these costs as of March 31, 2008 and December 31, 2007.
+While the contract between the Company and Swiss Pharma provides for additional payments if certain conditions are met, Swiss Parma has not specified which conditions they believe have been achieved and the Company does not believe that Swiss Pharma is entitled to additional payments and has not accrued any of these costs as of June 30, 2008 and December 31, 2007.
 The contract between the Company and Swiss Pharma provides for arbitration in the event of a dispute, such as this claim for an additional payment.
 On March 10, 2008, Swiss Pharma filed for arbitration with the Swiss Chamber of Commerce.
 As the Company does not believe that Swiss Pharma is entitled to additional payments, the Company intends to defend its position in arbitration.
 On April 2, 2008, the Company filed its statement of defense and counterclaim for recovery of costs incurred by the Company as a result of Swiss Pharma's failure to meet agreed upon deadlines under the contract.
+On June 3, 2008 a hearing was held before the arbitrator.
+The arbitrator's decision is expected in late August or early September.